trtrantnt/workshop/content/2-Cac-buoc-chuan-bi/_index.md

 ### 1. AWS Account
 - AWS Account with Administrator privileges
-- Permission to create and manage AWS Organizations
+- Permission to create and manage IAM users, groups, and roles
 - Permission to use IAM Identity Center

 ### 2. Required Knowledge
 - Basic understanding of AWS IAM
-- Experience with AWS Organizations
+- Experience with IAM users, groups, and policies
 - Knowledge of compliance frameworks (SOX, SOC2, ISO27001)
-- Understanding of Python and AWS CLI

 ### 3. Required Access
 - Web browser (Chrome, Firefox, Safari, or Edge)